Best Professional Liability Insurance in Minnesota: Key Takeaways

 Your Industry Risk

 Some industries in Minnesota carry greater liability exposure than others, affecting how much coverage you need.
-Technology consultants and architects in Minneapolis-St. Paul face higher risks due to complex projects and potential for costly errors, while accountants in smaller cities like Rochester or real estate agents typically have lower exposure.
+Technology consultants and architects in Minneapolis-St. Paul face higher risks due to complex projects and potential for costly errors.
+Real estate agents' and accountants' professional liability risks are lower, especially in smaller cities like Rochester.

 checkList icon